A new study finds that hearing devices benefit older adults in multiple ways, from physical safety to brain health.

 • the relative risk of fall-related injuries by 13%

 Previous research has looked into the links between hearing loss and dementia and mental health conditions.
-Some experts believe that social isolation, which sometimes comes with hearing loss, might result in less stimulation for the brain and, ultimately, cognitive decline.
+Some experts believe that

 Others have suggested that the deterioration of nerve impulses in the ear may be an indicator of a wider neural degeneration already underway.